Changes to our practice: Effective March 2020

 Prior to your consultation you will be sent detailed instructions about your

 telephone or telehealth consultation.

-- Please cough or sneeze into your elbow, but ideally postpone your
+- Please cough or sneeze into your elbow, not hands

 3. If your doctor is in self-isolation you will be offered one of three options:

 - A telephone or telehealth consultation with that doctor

 - The chance to defer your appointment

 - The chance to see another practitioner at Northern Suburbs Gastroenterology.